 Open only to magician members and their invited guests, the Castle serves as the headquarters and clubhouse for the Academy of Magical Arts, devoted to the promotion and development of the art of magic.

 On most evenings, visitors can experience a night of dining, drinking, and pretty awesome card tricks – but first, they must get past the foyer, which has no visible doors.
 A secret password opens a hidden entry to the main building.

-Performances include highly produced show where a very talented magician turns bunnies into doves and doves into mice as well as Irma, the "invisible ghost" playing any song requested of her on the Castle's grand piano.
+Performances include highly produced shows where a very talented magician turns bunnies into doves and doves into mice.
+Lounge entertainment is provided by Irma, the “invisible ghost” playing any song requested of her on the Castle’s grand piano.

-The labyrinthine mansion was originally one of Hollywood's great chateau-inspired manors, built in 1909.
-By the 1950s, the one grand building had passed through many hands and fallen into disrepair.
-In 1955 magician William Larsen formed the Academy of Magical Arts, and in 1961, William's son Bill purchased the building and began converting it into a magic-themed clubhouse, which opened two years later as the Magic Castle.
+The labyrinthine mansion was originally one of Hollywood’s great chateau-inspired manors, built in 1909.
+By the 1950s, the once-grand building had passed through many hands and fallen into disrepair.
+In 1955 magician William Larsen formed the Academy of Magical Arts, and in 1961 William’s son Bill purchased the building and began converting it into a magic-themed clubhouse, which opened two years later as the Magic Castle.

 The castle serves not only as a social gathering place for magicians and magic enthusiasts, but also as an important repository of knowledge on illusions and the history of magic.
 There is a small museum in a downstairs theater space, dozens – if not hundreds – of historic posters, art and ephemera related to magic and famous magicians, as well as portraits honoring some of the best known.
 Hidden away downstairs is a research library open to members only, dedicated to books on magic.